Baby performing in drag at Enby Party

 Creative Direction

-3 years since our last event, the creative concept behind this Enby Party was reunion.
+3 years and a lockdown since our last event, the creative concept behind this Enby Party was reunion.
 I chose to depict two friends, holding hands and racing down the road to make it to Enby Party and celebrate their community.
 There aren’t a lot of events that center trans/gender non-conforming people, and beyond that, non-binary people specifically.
 It’s exciting for folks to see this happening and I wanted to embody that sense of excitement and energy with this illustration.

 For me, being non-binary is about finding the liberation to express myself as exactly who I am at any given moment.
 After all, gender is a journey and a spectrum; it’s transformative and varied.
 Non-binary people have existed for centuries and the current gender binary that oppresses us in the western world is driven by white supremacy and patriarchy.
-Do deny the gender binary is to deny it’s control over us and to embark on our own journey of self determination and freedom to be as we are, where we are, how we are.
+To deny the gender binary is to deny it’s control over us and to embark on our own journey of self determination and freedom to be as we are, where we are, how we are.

 With such an expressive illustration, I chose to use very clean, international style typography, utilizing Helvetica and our Enby Party logotype.
 This typographic treatment is repeatable and has become part of our branding.